 - Homemaker or maid services to help with laundry, shopping and preparing meals

 - Skilled care services to help with medication and other medical services

 Adult day centers offer a place where the person with Alzheimer's can be with others in a safe environment.
 Staff leads planned activities, such as music and art programs.
 Transportation and meals are often provided.

 Long-term care communities may offer the option for a stay overnight, for a few days or a few weeks.
 Overnight care allows caregivers to take an extended break or vacation while the person with dementia stays in a supervised, safe environment.
 The cost for these services varies and is usually not covered by insurance or Medicare.

 Tip: Sometimes, a person with dementia may have difficulty adjusting to a new environment.
 Regular stays can allow the overall adjustment to become easier.

 Learn more: In-Home Care, Adult Day Centers, Long-term Care Communities

 It's normal to be apprehensive about trying something new.
 Common concerns caregivers have about using respite care include:

 - Cost: You may be concerned about how to pay for services.
 Look into financial assistance such as scholarships, sliding scale fees or government programs.
 Contact your local Alzheimer's Association to learn what kind of financial assistance may be available.

 - Reliability: You may be concerned about the dependability of the aide or service.
-Those who work for an agency or facility should be reliable and well trained, and are often certified.
-Ask each individual and facility about training and qualifications.
+Those who work for an agency or care community should be reliable and well trained, and are often certified.
+Ask each individual and care setting about training and qualifications.
 If hiring someone independently, interview the person thoroughly and check references.